The 50 most dominant athletes alive

-Some of the names on here are mainstays — recognisable athletes who have reigned supreme in their sports over long periods of time and aren’t going anywhere.

-Others are athletes who are on the rise, up-and-comers quickly proving that they are and will be forces to be reckoned with in years to come.

-Check out our list of the 50 most dominant athletes alive below.
+Our list of the 50 most dominant athletes alive features men and women from different sports, age groups, and parts of the world.

+As different as these athletes are, all of them share something special: a skill level and talent that’s well above that of their competitors.

 Age: 29